June 10, 2022

 With tools to create an interactive quiz like EdApp’s Rapid Refresh, you can test learners while they get feedback and reinforcement at the same time as they go through the questions.
 Here, you’ll have the option not only to enter your questions and answers in an easy-to-complete spreadsheet, but also to enter some reinforcement text.
 This text appears as a pop-up to your learners once they have answered the question.
 Regardless of whether they answer correctly or incorrectly, the message is shown and is relevant to either outcome.

 Games are a surefire way to gain the interest of your learners and keep them engaged and motivated.
 Going through training content with game-like scenarios and activities makes learning feel like not another mundane work chore but instead an activity that they can look forward to.
-Interactive games can come in the form of simulated environments, which are perfect for high-risk industries, such as construction, engineering, and medicine, where participants can try their hand at various situations without real-life consequences.
+In interactive devices and tools, games can come in the form of simulated environments, which are perfect for high-risk industries, such as construction, engineering, and medicine, where participants can try their hand at various situations without real-life consequences.
 Branching scenarios with good storytelling is also another good option where learners go through a choose-your-adventure style game where they have to make choices to progress through their lessons.
 This empowers them to make decisions, which also improves problem-solving and decision-making skills in the process.